DIBgram/DIBgram/README.md

 DIBgram: An unofficial Telegram app which looks like Telegram Desktop, but is implemented in web technologies.

+## Usage

+You can open the stable release of DIBgram at <https://DIBgram.github.io>, or the commitly(?) build at <https://DIBgram.github.io/beta>.

+You can also build DIBgram yourself, as described [here](BUILDING.md).

 ## Why make it

 Many people like the official Telegram Desktop.
 But not all desktop users have Windows, MacOS or Linux, or they don't want to install anything on their device.